Rando1f/Blink/README.md

 the case dimensions: 95.13mm *105.75mm *35 mm
 the oled display dimensions: 20 mm* 27 mm hc-sro4 diameter: 20
 <p align="center"><img src="assests/CAD  images/cover 3-4 view.png" width="400"><img src="assests\CAD  images\noncover view.png" width="415"></p>

+#### AI use

+AI was only used for research purposes, and it wasn't used excessively.
+Rather, it was used as a resource-gathering tool so I could understand more of the project.
+The read.me is fully human-written, as well as the journal and the bill of materials.